vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/zkProver-State-Machines.md

 The executor also needs;

 1. The PIL, which is the list of polynomials, the list of the registers, and
-2. The ROM, which stores the list of instructions about execution.
+2. The ROM, which stores the list of instructions pertaining to execution.

-So, with this input, the Executor executes this program on top of this hardware (i.e., the PIL) and generates the committed polynomials; which are the state machine cycles, or a list of all the states.
-It also generates some public data.

-Public data forms part of the input to the zk-SNARK verifier.
+So, with these inputs, the Executor executes all instructions on top of the PIL hardware and generates the committed polynomials; which are the state machine cycles, or a list of all the states.
+It also generates some public data,which forms part of the input to the zk-SNARK verifier.

 A full description of the Executor can be found in the Main State Machine's individual document.